zdunbrack/zach-dnd-docs/content/Campaign/Aemora/People and Places/Global/Septenary Order/Septenary Order.md

 They maintain temples in major settlements.

-Broken into seven functions:
+The structure of the Order is broken into seven functions:
-- Head (administration)
+- Head of the Order (administration)
-- Eyes (information gathering)
+- Eyes of the Order (information gathering)
-- Mouth (PR/evangelization)
+- Mouth of the Order (PR/evangelization)
-- Left hand (volunteering/outreach)
+- Left Hand of the Order (volunteering/outreach)
-- Right hand (independent combat capabilities)
+- Right Hand of the Order (independent combat force)
-- Mind (research, defense)
+- Mind of the Order(research/defense)
-- Heart (other)
+- Heart of the Order (other)